Segunda Mano: Plot

 Mabel takes Mariella's car to show Ivan as proof of the haunting.
 Mariella takes control and takes Mabel to the lake, revealing that it is Ivan who assaulted her at the beginning of the film, not Owen.
 Ivan then killed Mariella and ran the car, with Mariella in it, into the bottom of the lake.
 Ivan calls and tells Mabel that Adela is with him.
 Mabel goes to save her mother.
 It is revealed that Ivan killed Owen, Mariella, Dindo, and Samantha.
 Mariella's ghost appeared to Dindo and Samantha just before Ivan was to kill them.
 Mabel and Ivan fight but Ivan overpowers her and throws her limp body into the pool.
 As Adela lies injured, Marie appears to Adela, and morphs into Mariella.
 On the home CCTV, Ivan notices Mariella bringing Mabel to safety, and Mabel knocks Ivan into the pool.
 Mariella grabs Ivan to drown him.

-The epilogue shows the remains of the car that are found by the river, and Adela expresses relief at learning that Marie had led a good life and that her soul is at peace.
+Mariella's car is retrieved from the river, and Adela expresses relief at learning that Marie had led a good life and that her soul is at peace.
 Later, Ivan's ghost begins to haunt Mabel.